scripting/wpIdentity/worknotes.md

+#### 3/12/25; 10:07:45 AM by DW

+getUsername, as exported on the 10th, doesn't work -- and I never figured out why. instead i created a clone of callWithUsername that can be called by an app that includes wpIdentity, just as it can call it in its http-handling function. remarkably, it does work. i can now move on.

+#### 3/10/25; 3:28:48 PM by DW

+Exporting getUsername function, it's needed in writersweb.
+It could have worked with getUserInfo, which is already exported, but we have a cache on getUsername, and rather than replicate the functionality at a higher level, it's best to export it.

+#### 3/9/25; 1:00:40 PM by DW

+Update in api2.js. this.getUserInfo assumed that the server had already been called to ask for it, and cached it in wordpressMemory, and that's true in WordLand, but not true in a new app I'm working on.
+So we have to account for that possibility, and be ready to call the server if it isn't initialized.
+Fairly sure there's no chance of breakage, because we're just replacing undefined with actual data.

+#### 3/7/25; 4:18:02 PM by DW

+I want to be able to bake wpidentity into an app, starting with writersweb.

+1. I will need to call it's httpRequest handler, which is exported, so that's cool.

+2. I will need to be able to get information about a user, providing a token and getting back a struct.

+Both these functions are already exported.
+Hmm.

 #### 2/26/25; 9:49:12 AM by DW

 Adding a users table.
 I want to be able to gather metadata, right now I want to know what browsers people are using, so I know how important it is to get it working in each browser.
 Apparently there are problems in some versions of Safari, but I only have gotten one report.
 I need to see what's actually going on, and to have a way to gather other data.